Annie Oakley by Andy Warhol

 Edition: Edition of 250, 50 AP, 15 PP, 15 HC, 10 numbered in Roman numerals, signed and numbered in pencil.
 Portfolio of 10.

-Photo credit: Cabinet card photograph of Annie Oakley taken in London, England circa 1890.ย Several of the medals that were awarded to Annie over the years are shown in this photo.
-4.25โ€x6โ€, Courtesy of the Garst Museum, Home of the National Annie Oakley Center.
+Photo credit: Cabinet card photograph of Annie Oakley, London, c.
+1890.
+Several of her awarded medals appear in this portrait.
+Courtesy of the Garst Museum, Home of the National Annie Oakley Center.

 Share this page: